 The final stop of our North Coast 500 trip was the small town of Applecross, nestled away on the other side of the Bealach na Ba pass.
-This is another of our TOP SIGHTS on this trip, so don’t miss out!
+This is another of our favorite stops on this trip, so don’t miss out!

 Best Places for Shopping Along the North Coast 500

 Shopping around the north coast of Scotland can prove to be an expensive affair if not done properly.

 With large shops few and far between on the northern and western coasts, if you do not plan your meals properly you will find yourself in the expensive local shops instead.